daipom/fluentd-docs-gitbook/deployment/source-only-mode.md

 ## Temporary file buffer

-During source-only mode, the events are stored in a temporary file buffer.
+During source-only mode, the ingested events are stored in a temporary file buffer.
 After `SIGWINCH` is sent to the supervisor and this mode is canceled, this buffer begins to load.

 By default, the file buffer path is as follows.